 - Antibiotics.
 If you have a bacterial infection in your nail, you may need oral antibiotics.

-There are also several things you can do at home to help manage nail psoriasis, including:
+Some home remedies can help alleviate symptoms of PsA in nails.
+Here are several things you can do to help manage nail psoriasis:

-- moisturizing your hands and feet with a gentle, fragrance-free moisturizer
+- Moisturize your hands and feet with a gentle, fragrance-free moisturizer.

-- wearing gloves when doing manual labor or housework, such as washing dishes
+- Wear gloves when doing manual labor or housework, such as washing dishes.

-- not soaking your hands and feet in very hot water, which can cause dryness
+- Avoid soaking your hands and feet in very hot water, which can cause dryness.

-- using a soft-bristled nail brush instead of sharp objects to clean under nails
+- Use a soft-bristled nail brush instead of sharp objects to clean under nails.

-- not biting or picking at your nails and the skin around them
+- Avoid biting or picking at your nails and the skin around them.

-- carefully attending to hangnails and applying an antibiotic ointment when necessary
+- Carefully attend to hangnails and apply an antibiotic ointment when necessary.

-- ensuring any manicures or pedicures are done under sanitary conditions
+- Ensure that any manicures or pedicures are done under sanitary conditions.